Welcome, Kellogg Students, to the info page for Analytical and AI Consulting Lab (MECN-615), taught by me, Prof. Joel Shapiro.

-Fall 2025 application is available here: https://reg.kellogg.northwestern.edu/experientiallearning/
+Winter 2026 application is available here: https://reg.kellogg.northwestern.edu/experientiallearning/

-If you apply and are admitted to ACL, I will do my best to assign you to a project that you would really like.
+If you are admitted to ACL, I will do my best to assign you to a project that you would really like.
 However, especially with sports clients, demand is often higher than supply.
 I recommend that you apply to ACL only if multiple projects sound interesting to you.

 Health care analytics, with a pharmacy benefits company aiming to help employers better understand and manage their true prescription drug costs—especially for expensive, high-rebate drugs like Ozempic.
 The project’s goal is to build a data-driven tool that can take in an employer’s claims file, estimate current PMPM costs, and simulate how cost changes if coverage decisions are adjusted.
 This approach gives the client a predictive advantage to compete with larger players in the market.
 This project offers students a rare opportunity to work with large-scale real-world healthcare claims data to build predictive, decision-support tools that directly shape pricing strategy and competitive positioning in a multibillion-dollar industry.
 CEO is a Kellogg alum.